 Projects and programs that happen during school and outside of school hours

 Projects and programs that happen at school and outside of school property

 Interdisciplinary programs/projects that combine the subjects addressed in the BEST Teacher Grant Program alongside other subjects/content areas.

-Software and hardware that supports inquiry-based learning and will be used for a specific program or project with eco+STEM learning objectives.
+Software and hardware that supports inquiry-based learning and will be used for a specific program or project with eco and/or STEM learning objectives.